elgolemite/Honeypot/Sharepoint/Documents/investigation.md

 ![nlbrute](../../images/nlbruteimpact.png)

-The impact of nlbrute which is targeting all these public ips which their RDP port is exposed.
+Lookin at Sysmon event id 3, show the impact of nlbrute which is targeting all these public ips which their RDP port is exposed.

 ## Conclusion